fbpx

 When you think of a milestone anniversary of a Disney theme park, you might reflect on a thrilling attraction you rode on opening day, memorable performances that left you breathless or cast members who made your visit magical.

-But at Disney’s Animal Kingdom Theme Park, which is celebrating its 26th anniversary on April 22, guests often are surprised to learn about the animals who’ve been here since the park opened on Earth Day in 1998.
+But at Disney’s Animal Kingdom Theme Park, which is celebrated its 26th anniversary on April 22, guests often are surprised to learn about the animals who’ve been here since the park opened on Earth Day in 1998.
 Overall, there are 45 animals who have been with us since day one – some of which arrived almost a year before opening!
 This is a huge testament to the level of care provided by our cast members and the relationships our keepers have with the animals.

 For the first time ever, we’d like to shine the spotlight on a few of the opening-day animals you can see around the park.